isabella232/kendo-react-animation/docs/expand/index.md

 ### Set Collapse Duration

-The Expand component enables you to control the duration of the collapse (hiding) effect.
+The Expand enables you to control the duration of the collapse (hiding) effect.
 To configure the collapse duration, define the [`collapseDuration`]({% slug api_expand_kendouiforreact %}#collapseduration-numberdefault-300) property.

 ```html
   <style>